 Perhaps the most timely option might be converting an underused garage into an office – working from home is here to stay, and investing in somewhere Zoom-friendly you can leave your laptop is definitely a good idea.

 With family structures changing, we’re also seeing more garages being turned into granny annexes and en-suite bedrooms as a practical solution to providing ground floor accommodation.
-It’s worth remembering that ground-floor bedrooms don’t tend to add as much value (unless you’ve got a bungalow, of course), so having a bedroom that can convert into a family room, for example, is a good idea.
+It’s worth remembering that ground-floor bedrooms don’t tend to add as much value (unless you’ve got a bungalow, of course), so having a bedroom that can convert into a family room is a good idea.

 Whichever option you choose for your garage conversion, remember that it has to have the same building standards as the rest of the house, requiring insulation, electrical connections and plumbing to meet building control regulations.